-The Microscopy and Cell Analysis Core provides three complementary high-end services to Mayo Clinic Cancer Center investigators.
-These include electron microscopy, flow cytometry and cell sorting, and optical microscopy.
+The Microscopy and Cell Analysis Core provides three complimentary high-end services to research and clinical investigators.

 Flow cytometry and cell sorting